scottij1/jeffscotti-site/src/content/insights/enhancing-trust-and-efficiency.md

 * Communication gaps that **damaged client trust**
 * No clear visibility into who owns each step of the process

 The result?
 Delays, anxiety, and lost deals — for both our partners and our company.
+We believed that by simplifying the document experience, clarifying ownership, and embedding real-time support, we could reduce friction, improve submission success rates, and rebuild trust with our partner network.

 ## Meet Rafa: The Channel Partner Persona